 Health Care Operations: Refers to the basic functions necessary to operate the Plan.
-Examples of uses and disclosures under this section include the use of PHI to evaluate the performance of the Plan's vendors; the disclosure of PHI to provide disease management programs to participants with specific health conditions; the disclosure of PHI to vendors under contract with the Plan who provide consulting, actuarial, claims review, and legal services to the Plan; the use and disclosure of PHI for general administrative functions such as responding to complaints or appeals; the use and disclosure of PHI for data and information management; and the use and disclosure of PHI for general data analysis used for planning, managing and evaluation purposes.
+Examples of uses and disclosures under this section include the use of PHI to evaluate the performance of the Plan's vendors; the disclosure of PHI to provide chronic condition coaching programs to participants with specific health conditions; the disclosure of PHI to vendors under contract with the Plan who provide consulting, actuarial, claims review, and legal services to the Plan; the use and disclosure of PHI for general administrative functions such as responding to complaints or appeals; the use and disclosure of PHI for data and information management; and the use and disclosure of PHI for general data analysis used for planning, managing and evaluation purposes.
+The Plan may use PHI for underwriting purposes, but it will not use or disclose PHI that is genetic information for such purposes.